nmanley73/Project20/README.md

 29/04/2020 – Had some issues with the link between the local repository and the GitHub repository which I couldn’t resolve so created a new repository and finally got the link working.
 Wrote some of the analysis.py code that creates the histograms and the scatter plots.
 For the scatter plots wasn’t sure whether the requirement was for completing the plots for the full sample or to complete plot by species.
 Divided the dataset into each species and completed plot which for each set of variables by each species of Iris Flower.

+30/04/2020 - Fixed a bug in python code, ran tthe code which generated updated histograms and scatter plots.
+Amended code to incude creation of summary.txt file.
+Add some new scatter plots.
+Added statistical data.
+Updated README file.
+Unfortunately couldn't get images of plots inserted on README file.

 # Project Plan